From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ3: From Behavioral Complementarity to Trajectory Selection

-\paragraph{Trajectory-level scorer (PDMS sub-score prediction).} We adopt a DrivoR-style scorer~\citep{kirby2026driving} to evaluate candidate trajectories at the trajectory level by predicting PDMS-related sub-score components from (i) the \emph{decoded} trajectory and (ii) perceptual scene tokens.
-Concretely, for each candidate trajectory $\tau$, we first embed its decoded waypoints into a $D_{\text{score}}$-dimensional \emph{score query} using a small MLP, rather than reusing intermediate planner/decoder tokens.
-This explicit re-embedding enforces a separation between information used to \emph{generate} trajectories and information used to \emph{score} them: the scorer only observes the finalized trajectory and scene tokens, not additional latent details in the generator.
+\paragraph{Trajectory-level scorer via PDMS sub-score prediction.} Inspired by DrivoR-style trajectory scoring~\citep{kirby2026driving}, we train a lightweight scorer to evaluate each finalized candidate trajectory by predicting PDMS-related sub-score components.
+The scorer uses a lightweight image feature extractor, DINOv2-Small, to encode the current scene into perceptual features.
+For each candidate trajectory $\tau$, a small MLP embeds its decoded waypoints into a $D_{\mathrm{score}}$-dimensional score query:

+The scorer then combines the trajectory query $q_{\tau}$ with the scene features to produce a trajectory-conditioned score representation.
+Finally, separate prediction heads estimate the PDMS-related sub-score components, such as safety-, progress-, and comfort-related terms.

-The scoring network then applies a lightweight decoder with cross-attention from score queries to scene tokens, producing trajectory-conditioned score features.
-Finally, we predict each PDMS sub-score component with a dedicated prediction head (one MLP per component).
-To keep the roles separated, we block gradients from the scorer back into the trajectory generator.
-Let $\mathcal{G}_{\theta}$ denote the learned scorer and $\mathcal{G}$ the oracle evaluator used to compute sub-scores during training.
-We train with component-wise supervision:
+Let $\mathcal{G}_{\theta}$ denote the learned scorer and $\mathcal{G}$ the oracle evaluator used to compute supervision targets during training.
+We train the scorer with component-wise supervision:

-where $c$ indexes PDMS sub-score components and $\ell_c$ is a suitable per-component loss (e.g., BCE for binary/indicator terms; regression losses for continuous terms when applicable).
-At inference, we combine predicted components into a meta-score $\hat{s}(\tau)$ following the PDMS composition and select
+where $c$ indexes PDMS sub-score components and $\ell_c$ is a suitable per-component loss, e.g., BCE for binary/indicator terms and regression losses for continuous terms when applicable.
+At inference, we compose the predicted components into a meta-score $\hat{s}(\tau)$ following the PDMS structure and select

+This scorer is intentionally lightweight: it does not generate new trajectories, but only ranks a small candidate set produced by the two complementary branches and their interpolations.